phairoh/vimconfig/README.md

 I found that I had to sue a :PlugUpdate in order to get plugins installed.
 Will try to figure out why.

+As a final step, to get the correct fonts for vim-airlin install the [powerline-fonts](https://github.com/powerline/fonts).

 ## Old vimrc
 `oldvimrc` has the old version of my vimrc.
 I kept most of my settings in so far as my keymaps but I'm also trying out some of euclio's settings to see if I